-Accepts Calls for Decreases Expands Opens Requests Addresses Calls upon Deems Expresses Praises Separates Adheres Chooses Defines Gives Proclaims States Advocates Condemns Demands Guarantees Proposes Suggests Affirms Congratulates Denies Hopes Provides Supports Agrees Considers Designates Improves Reaffirms Trusts Approves Constructs Deplores Increases Recognizes Urges Asks Continues Encourages Insists Recommends Venerates Asserts Creates Endorses Insures Regrets
+Accepts Calls for Decreases Expands Opens Requests Addresses Calls upon Deems Expresses Praises Separates Adheres Chooses Defines Gives Proclaims States Advocates Condemns Demands Guarantees Proposes Suggests Affirms Congratulates Denies Hopes Provides Supports Agrees Considers Designates Improves Reaffirms Trusts Approves Constructs Deplores Increases Recognizes Urges Asks Continues Encourages - Insists Recommends Venerates Asserts Creates Endorses Insures Regrets Begins Declares Establishes Invites Reminds

-As in Preamble, adverbs such as "Strongly" or "Vehemently" may be added for emphasis.
+As in the Preamble, adverbs such as "Strongly" or "Vehemently" may be added for emphasis.
+A draft resolution must have a number of Operative clauses greater than or equal to the number of Preambulatory clauses.

 The following is a sample of a complete draft resolution.
-A checklist for draft resolution formatting can be found on Page 40.
+A checklist for draft resolution formatting can be found on Page 42.
 The next Page is a blank draft resolution which can be easily copied/pasted to another document as a format template.